St. Paul's Catholic Junior School

 We live out this mission statement through developing an ethos and curriculum that encourages our children to be kind, be respectful and be resilient.
 As a Catholic school, we believe that fostering a knowledge of Christ and nurturing the spiritual, personal, moral and cultural development of our children is fundamental to all that we do.

 Our curriculum model uses the National Curriculum as its foundation, promoting our core values of kindness, respectfulness and resilience wherever possible.
-At St. Paul’s, we want all of our children through regular attendance in school to become independent, active, responsible, articulate and confident citizens of the future.
+At St. Paul’s, we want all of our children to become independent, active, responsible, articulate and confident citizens of the future.
 To do this, we aim for our curriculum to be both knowledge and humanity rich.
-Our approach has been developed in partnership with the Ignite project and is largely based on the research of Dorothy Heathcote and her ‘continuum of engagement’
+Our approach has been developed in partnership with the Ignite project and is largely based on the research of Dorothy Heathcote and her ‘continuum of engagement’.

-‘Dorothy Heathcote’s Continuum of Engagement’ adapted from Mantle of the Expert PSLN Took Kit
+1 ‘Dorothy Heathcote’s Continuum of Engagement’ adapted from Mantle of the Expert PSLN Took Kit.

 We apply a range of strategies within our lessons to enable the children to become invested in their education, again following the Heathcote model.
 Dilemma led learning, drama and ‘mantle of the expert’ are all selectively used by teaching staff to provide a purpose for curriculum learning.
-We are also beginning to develop Oracy within our school (in conjunction with Voice 21) as a way of enabling all children to develop their own opinions and voice about themselves, their community and the world, with the expectation that this will also improve wider academic outcomes.
+We are also beginning to develop Oracy within our school (in conjunction with Voice 21) as a way of enabling all children to develop confidence about their own opinions and eloquence in expressing them.
+We promote quality talk using Voice 21 strategies and encourage our pupils to reflect upon and evaluate their views and those of others concerning themselves, their community and the world.
+We have the expectation that this will also improve wider academic outcomes.

 Reading is at the heart of our curriculum.
 Vocabulary development is integral to all of our teaching.
 It is progressively built up across lesson sequences and is evident in displays around the school.
 A range of quality texts and sources also help to enrich the children’s learning experience.